Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Tale of Two Wastelands - Is TTW required for Uranium Fever?**
   - Yes.
 The modlist cannot be installed or used without TTW.

+- **Traits - I can choose 99 traits.
+Is this a bug?**
+  - No, this is intentional behavior.
+Most traits have both benefits and downsides, which provide balance in having additional traits.
+Having the ability to have many traits provides ample opportunity for unique character experiences.

 - **Ultra-wide - Can I use an ultra-wide resolution with Uranium Fever?**
   - Yes, with settings adjustments in the `Options` separator, but this setup is unofficial and unsupported.

+- **VATS - Can I disable Bullet Time and enable VATS instead?**
+  - No. VATS is very difficult to balance and is incompatible with mods included in Uranium Fever.
+All perks and traits are functional with Bullet Time, which is a superior skill-based alternative to VATS.

 - **Updates - Will updating impact my saves?**
   - Unless specified otherwise, your saves will still work, though updates after starting a save may introduce small bugs.

+- **XP - Sometimes I do not get XP when I kill enemies.
+Why?
+  - XP is reported collectively at the end of combat.
+If a companion kills a target, the player is not rewarded XP for the kill.